 In fact, the first six items are found in our Classic Christmas Devotional!
 You're half way there!!!

 The Christmas season offers all the above and more.
 Mom can keep Victory Journal of all the school she did with the children.
-While the children think they are enjoying a Hygge Christmas, have a month off, and are keeping a journal of their Christmas Vacation!
+While the children think they are enjoying a Hygge Christmas, having month off, and are keeping a journal of their Christmas Vacation!

 Enjoy the Journey!!!!